SHAKSHIY/amazon-reviews-sentiment-analysis/README.md

 This will generate classification reports and scores for the Bayes models, displaying them in the standard output.
 Make sure you have the required models and validation data available before running this script.

-## ⚠️ Spark Warning
+## ⚠️ Important Notes

-Running Spark jobs requires significant memory and may not be suitable for machines with limited resources.
-If you are an SFU student, faculty member, or staff, consider using CSIL if you wish to run Spark jobs.
-Otherwise, you can choose the Pandas option for data processing.
+🔹 Spark jobs require significant memory and may not run on low-resource machines.
+🔹 If memory is a constraint, use Pandas-based data processing instead.
+🔹 The project supports GPU acceleration for deep learning models.